DLR-RM/stable-baselines3/docs/guide/examples.md

 ## Try it online with Colab Notebooks!

-All the following examples can be executed online using Google colab {{ colab }}
+All the following examples can be executed online using Google Colab
-notebooks:
+{{ colab }} notebooks:

 - [Full Tutorial](https://github.com/araffin/rl-tutorial-jnrr19/tree/sb3)
 - [All Notebooks](https://github.com/Stable-Baselines-Team/rl-colab-notebooks/tree/sb3)